Toyota Camry Reliability by Year

 What is an NHTSA Complaint?

 An NHTSA safety complaint is a report filed directly by a vehicle owner or driver describing a safety-related issue.
 Anyone can submit a complaint at NHTSA.gov.
-The number of complaints is a signal of how common a problem is — but complaints per model-year matter more than raw totals, since popular vehicles naturally receive more reports.
-The Toyota Camry has 161 complaints on record across 10 model years.
+The number of complaints is a signal of how common a problem is β but complaints per model-year matter more than raw totals, since popular vehicles naturally receive more reports.
+The Toyota Camry has 2,003 complaints on record across 10 model years.

 What is a Safety Recall?

 A safety recall is a mandatory campaign issued by NHTSA when a vehicle component poses an unreasonable risk to safety or does not comply with federal motor vehicle safety standards.
 Unlike complaints (which are owner-reported), recalls are formally investigated and confirmed by regulators.
 Manufacturers must fix recalled vehicles free of charge.
-The Toyota Camry has 22 recall campaigns in the NHTSA database.
+The Toyota Camry has 27 recall campaigns in the NHTSA database.

 What Are Crash Complaints?

-How Is the AI Rating Calculated?
+How Is the Reliability Verdict Calculated?

-The AI reliability rating (Average) is generated by analyzing the vehicle's total complaints, recall history, crash complaint ratio, fire complaint ratio, and top component failures relative to class averages.
-The rating provides a plain-English summary for buyers who want a quick verdict without parsing raw numbers.
-It is one input in your buying decision — always verify with a VIN-specific report.
+The reliability verdict (Poor) is generated by analyzing the vehicle's total complaints, recall history, crash complaint ratio, fire complaint ratio, and top component failures relative to class averages.
+This verdict gives buyers a quick interpretation before they review year-level details and VIN-level history.
+It should be treated as one decision input, not a substitute for a VIN-specific report.

 Why Do Newer Years Have Fewer Complaints?

 Newer model years appear to have fewer complaints because there has been less time for owners to file them.
 Complaints accumulate over years of ownership.
-A 2020 model year vehicle will typically show fewer complaints than a 2015 model year even if it is less reliable — simply because fewer owners have had time to report issues.
+A 2020 model year vehicle will typically show fewer complaints than a 2015 model year even if it is less reliable β simply because fewer owners have had time to report issues.
 Focus on complaints per year of market presence when comparing across model years.

 Fleet Data vs. Individual VIN

-Everything on this page reflects aggregated data across all Toyota Camry vehicles on the road — not any specific car.
+Everything on this page reflects aggregated data across all Toyota Camry vehicles on the road β not any specific car.
 Two Toyota Camry vehicles of the same year can have very different histories: one may have been in three accidents and have an open recall; another may be clean.
 A VIN check gives you the individual car's history: accidents, title brands, odometer records, service history, and real-time recall status.

 What Are NHTSA Investigations?

 When NHTSA receives a pattern of related safety complaints, it opens a formal investigation.
-A Preliminary Evaluation (PE) is the first stage — NHTSA determines if a safety defect may exist.
+A Preliminary Evaluation (PE) is the first stage β NHTSA determines if a safety defect may exist.
 If evidence is strong, it escalates to an Engineering Analysis (EA), which can result in a mandatory recall.
 The Toyota Camry has 0 investigations on record (0 active).
 Investigations listed above may have already led to the recalls shown on this page.